hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 As we've seen in the [flow control](#flow-control) section, one element used to control the throughput is batch size.
 Under normal conditions, the sink uses the default/maximum batch size of 500.
-When flow control kicks a new batch size is picked as a function of the number of open shards in the stream.
+When flow control kicks in, a new batch size is picked as a function of the number of open shards in the stream.

-For this to happen, the sinks need to have relatively up-to-date information about the count of open shards.
+For this to happen, the sinks need to have a relatively up-to-date information about the number of open shards.
 The sink achieves this by using a mechanism very similar to the [discovery process employed by the source](#discovery).
 The only real difference is that the sinks use the [DescribeStreamSummary](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_DescribeStreamSummary.html)